 Heading to the beach is one of the most popular pastimes in this sun-drenched city with a tropical rainforest climate.
 Even at Christmas time the sun is usually shining and days warm enough to stroll some of the 23 miles of sandy shores.
 According to the National Oceanic and Atmospheric Administration (NOAA), the average daily temperature in Ft.
 Lauderdale is 75.55 degrees F.

-Grab a towel and get your beach bliss on by heading to one of these eight city beaches:
+Grab a towel and get your beach bliss on and travel with your family to one of these eight city beaches:

 Fort Lauderdale Beach - Popular beach located in main tourist area, arrive early to get a parking spot if not walking from your hotel.
 Las Olas Boulevard with shops and restaurants is nearby.